-As I’ve been preparing to present a webinar for managers, How to Coach Your Direct Reports, it occurred to me that one assumption we often make is that managers are motivated to help employees learn and grow.
+One assumption we often make is that managers are motivated to help employees learn and grow.
 That’s not always the case.
 In fact, many managers have other motives, desired end-results, and circumstances that can get in the way of coaching and developing others.
+Some of these leadership coaching barriers include:

 - Competition with direct reports.
 The manager may feel threatened by the eagerness and talent of direct reports.
 The fear—whether overt or subconscious—of being shown up by those with more experience, more talent, or superior intellectual ability may cause the manager to carefully guard his or her management turf.